softwareprince/egon-browser/components/brave_ads/README.md

-# Brave Ads
+# EgonBrowser Ads

-Users earn tokens by viewing privacy-first Brave Ads.
+Users earn tokens by viewing privacy-first EgonBrowser Ads.
 Ads presented are based on the user's interests, as inferred from the user's browsing behavior.
 No personal data or browsing history should ever leave the browser.

 ## Glossary of Terms

-A place to define all specific terms and vocabulary for the Brave Ads component, please use this glossary to ensure consistency throughout the codebase.
+A place to define all specific terms and vocabulary for the EgonBrowser Ads component, please use this glossary to ensure consistency throughout the codebase.
 If other stakeholders use different terminology, please consider updating so we all speak the same language.

 | term  | description  |
 |---|---|